Israel's Bezeq Telecom Q1 profit up, little impact from coronavirus

 Bezeq said it was unable to publish an accurate outlook for 2020 and would "consider, depending on the situation, the appropriate date for publishing guidance for the group results."

-It added that while the crisis had harmed its mobile unit Pelephone, "the total impact of the COVID-19 pandemic on the financial condition of the group companies was immaterial in the first quarter of 2020."
+It added that while the crisis had harmed its mobile unit Pelephone, "the total impact of the COVID-19 pandemic on the financial condition of the group companies was immaterial in the first quarter of 2020" since Bezeq is considered an essential service.

+Pelephone's revenue slipped 0.9% in the quarter, while it moved to a small net loss even as its subscriber base grew to 2.367 million.
+It estimated a decline of 150 million shekels in revenue and 100 million in operating profit in 2020.

+Chief Executive David Mizrahi said that in the firm's main fixed-line business, traffic during the pandemic -- when many people are working and studying at home -- has jumped as it has expanded in sectors such as ultra-Orthodox Jews, who traditionally have shunned internet use.

 ($1 = 3.5126 shekels)